 By listening to their stories, I learned that our vice presidents—some of the most successful people at AlphaSights—are still learning how to grow themselves.
 This panel session helped me realize that growth isn’t just one period in your life, but rather a mindset that guides you forward through every opportunity you encounter and it never stops.

 Developing as a leader also requires a renewed commitment to providing the best results.
-Dominique Kleeman, the VP of one of our consulting business units, recalled how she needed to process information faster to garner better results.
+Dominique Kleeman, Senior Vice President for Europe, recalled how she needed to process information faster to garner better results.
 “I quickly learned that progress is better than perfection.
 It’s okay if something isn’t perfect, we just need to keep pushing things forward to solve problems quickly.”

 Continued growth, however, isn’t possible without a sense of humility.
 At AlphaSights, we pride ourselves on our feedback channels that allow our associates, managers, and VPs to develop a strong understanding of their strengths and weaknesses.
 By remaining humble and open to feedback, our people can grow faster through radical candor.

-This sentiment was echoed by Alex LeClair, VP of our global capital markets segment.
+This sentiment was echoed by Alex LeClair, our Global Head for Capital Markets.
 When he first started, he’d never had frequent feedback channels at his previous jobs.
 “I looked around and said, ‘What are people talking about in these meetings?’
 It was a shock to me to see a firm take people off the desk to focus on their betterment, development, and personal growth.”

 Ultimately, it’s important to recognize that the most inspiring and thoughtful leaders reached their positions because they never viewed growth as a fixed stage, but rather as an ongoing mindset they worked on bettering.
 Our senior leadership at AlphaSights strongly represents our core values: adaptability, drive, results-orientation, humility, and emotional intelligence.